NBA Rumors: Myles Turner Could Be Traded To Wizards For Thomas Bryant, Rui Hachimura, And Jerome Robinson

 Trading for Turner would make a lot of sense for the Wizards as it would enable them to make a major upgrade at the center position.
 The potential acquisition of Turner is expected to boost their performance on both ends of the floor, giving them a very reliable scoring option under the basket, a great rebounder, a quality rim protector, and a floor-spacer.
 Last season, the 24-year-old big man averaged 12.1 points, 6.6 rebounds, and 2.1 blocks while shooting 45.7 percent from the field and 34.4 percent from beyond the arc, per ESPN.

 Those numbers would further improve once he starts playing for the Wizards.
-Unlike in Indiana where he needed to battle for playing time and spot at the starting lineup with Domantas Sabonis, Turner would likely be a permanent starter in Washington.
+Unlike in Indiana where he needed to battle for playing time and a spot in the starting lineup with Domantas Sabonis, Turner would likely be a permanent starter in Washington.
 Being traded to the Wizards would not only give him a realistic chance of winning his first championship ring next year, but it could also speed up his development into a legitimate superstar in the league.

 Meanwhile, for the Pacers, the proposed scenario would allow them to replace Turner with a younger and cheaper center who wouldn’t mind serving as the primary backup for Sabonis.
 Aside from Bryant, they would also be receiving two young and promising talents in Hachimura and Robinson that fit the timeline of Sabonis, Malcolm Brogdon, and TJ Warren.